 - eat fish at least 2 times a week

-Manage blood sugar – If you have diabetes, what you eat can help you keep your blood sugar level in a healthy range.
-Managing your blood sugar can help you heal faster after surgery and lower your risk of infection after transplant.
+Manage blood glucose (sugar) – What and when you eat can help you keep your blood glucose level in a healthy range.
+Managing your blood glucose is very important if you have diabetes.
+A healthy blood glucose can also help you heal faster and lower your risk of infection after transplant.
+Talk to your healthcare team if you need help managing your blood glucose.

-Build healthy bones – keeping calcium, phosphorous and vitamin D in balance helps your bones stay strong, as well as helping with heart health.
-If you know what your phosphorus level is, and how to control it with diet and phosphorus binder pills, you can help keep your bones strong.
+Build healthy bones – Keeping calcium, phosphorous, and vitamin D in balance helps your bones stay strong, as well as helping with heart health.
+Talk to your dietitian and your pharmacist about how you can keep your phosphorus levels in a healthy range through diet and phosphorus binder pills (if prescribed).
+Your dietitian can help you learn about foods that can help you get enough calcium and Vitamin D.

 Activity can help you feel better as you live your life.
 Being active can: